ejlopezmor/CensMixReg/README.md

 # CensMixReg
-CensMixReg is a R library to fit censored linear models of finite mixture.

 This repository contains the code for the paper
 ```Finite mixture modeling of censored data using the multivariate Student-t distribution.```
 Published at JMVA 2017.